Interview with Dixie Elliott

 Statement From Gerry McGeough

-This serves to underscore the wide spread informed belief that as part of a secret deal between the Sinn Fein leadership, the Unionists and the British government, that I was to be politically sacrificed.
+Tonight The Pensive Quill carries a statement from republican prisoner Gerry McGeough.
+There is increasing evidence that the Sinn Fein leadership is crushing down on the membership of the party, especially on those who have been trying to highlight my case.
+This serves to underscore the wide spread informed belief that as part of a secret deal between the Sinn Fein leadership, the Unionists and the British government, that I was to be politically sacrifice...

 Wednesday, January 4, 2012